jonatanhal/jonatanhal.github.io/_posts/2014-10-22-Encrypted-ZFS-on-FreeBSD-using-GELI.markdown

 ZFS.

 ## When my hard-drives die, my ticket to Frowntown will let me get out of there
+We can now fashion together our pool of drives, in my case i will create a raidz, which will make my array more resilient towards future drive-failures.

 With our newly fashioned, encrypted hard-drives we tell ZFS to do it's magic.
 `zpool create storage raidz ada1p1.eli ada2p1.eli ada3p1.eli`
 **Note that `storage` only is the chosen name of our pool, feel free to change this to whatever